PAIR-Former: Budgeted Relational Multi-Instance Learning for Functional miRNA Target Prediction: Introduction

 \section{Introduction}

-MicroRNAs (miRNAs) are short non-coding RNAs that regulate gene expression by binding to partially complementary sites on messenger RNAs (mRNAs), most commonly within 3$^\prime$ untranslated regions (\threeprimeUTRs).
-A central computational task is \emph{functional} miRNA--mRNA interaction prediction: given a miRNA and a candidate transcript, predict whether the transcript is functionally repressed (binary classification at the transcript/pair level).
-Compared with detecting sequence complementarity alone, functional prediction is harder because the observed label reflects downstream regulatory outcomes and thus aggregates multiple latent factors rather than providing instance-level supervision at individual binding sites \cite{bartel2009,targetnet}.
+MicroRNAs (miRNAs) are key post-transcriptional regulators that modulate gene expression by binding to messenger RNAs (mRNAs), with broad roles in development, immunity, and disease.
+Predicting functional miRNA--mRNA interactions is important for understanding gene regulatory networks and identifying therapeutic targets, but supervision is typically available only at the miRNA--transcript pair level.
+Meanwhile, each pair yields a heavy-tailed pool of candidate target sites (\CTSs) within the transcript's \threeprimeUTR{}, creating a large-bag prediction problem in which the observed label aggregates latent contributions from multiple sites without instance-level supervision.

-Most modern pipelines follow a common decomposition: (i) generate candidate target sites (\CTSs) on the \threeprimeUTR{} via heuristic rules or relaxed alignment/seed criteria, (ii) score each miRNA-\CTS{} window independently using a window-level predictor, and (iii) aggregate site scores into a transcript-level prediction, frequently via max pooling \cite{targetnet,miraw,mitds,tecmitarget}.
-While window scorers have improved substantially, the final aggregation step typically encodes a \emph{strongest-site assumption}: the bag label is driven by the single most confident site, and multiple \CTSs{} are otherwise treated as conditionally independent given the miRNA.
+Most modern miRNA target prediction pipelines follow a site-first decomposition: they generate candidate target sites (\CTSs), score each miRNA--\CTS{} window independently, and aggregate site scores into a transcript-level prediction, often by max pooling \cite{targetnet,miraw,mitds,tecmitarget}.
+Although window-level encoders have improved substantially, max pooling imposes a \emph{strongest-site assumption}: the pair label is driven by the single most confident site, while other \CTSs{} are treated as conditionally independent given the miRNA.
+This bias is restrictive because transcript-level repression may reflect cross-site evidence, including redundancy, cooperative effects, or competitive/decoy-like binding \cite{bartel2009,saetrom2007,ceRNAreview}.
+Replacing max pooling with relational aggregation, such as self-attention over all candidate sites, is natural but computationally prohibitive for heavy-tailed bags, incurring $\mathcal{O}(n^2)$ time and memory when a transcript yields $n$ candidates.
+As shown in Fig.~\ref{fig:n_distribution}, this regime is typical across benchmarks: median $n=640$--$993$, and more than 92\% of pairs exceed the default budget $K=64$.

-This inductive bias can be limiting when a transcript contains many candidates with redundancy, cooperation, or competition among sites.
-Crucially, the number of candidate sites varies widely across transcripts and can be heavy-tailed, making naive relational aggregation over all sites computationally infeasible in practice.

-We therefore cast functional miRNA--mRNA prediction as \emph{multi-instance learning} (MIL): each miRNA--mRNA pair forms a \emph{bag}, its \CTS{} windows are \emph{instances}, and only the bag label is observed \cite{carbonneau2018mil}.
-However, naively upgrading the aggregator from max pooling to a relational model (e.g., self-attention over all instances) is computationally prohibitive in this domain: the candidate pool size $n$ is large and varies substantially across pairs (often heavy-tailed), and full self-attention would require $\mathcal{O}(n^2)$ time/memory.
-This motivates a compute-aware formulation that explicitly separates (i) \emph{cheap} per-instance scanning from (ii) \emph{expensive} relational reasoning.